Select The Best Reaction Sequence To Make The Following Ketone

 Introduction to Ketone Synthesis

 Ketones are versatile organic compounds featuring a carbonyl group (C=O) bonded to two alkyl or aryl groups.
-Here's the thing — their synthesis is critical in pharmaceuticals, polymers, and fine chemicals.
-Common methods include oxidation of secondary alcohols, Grignard reactions, and Wittig reactions.
+Their synthesis is critical in pharmaceuticals, polymers, and fine chemicals.
+Day to day, common methods include oxidation of secondary alcohols, Grignard reactions, and Wittig reactions.
 The choice of reaction sequence depends on factors such as starting material availability, functional group compatibility, and desired product purity.

 Key Reaction Sequences for Ketone Formation